19hours/sg-statutes/Acts/Air Navigation Act.md

 the owner shall be entitled to be indemnified by that other person against any claim in respect of that damage or loss.

-(2) Where any aircraft has been bona fide demised, let, or hired out for a period exceeding 14 days to any other person by the owner thereof and no pilot, commander, navigator, or operative member of the crew of the aircraft is in the employment of the owner, this section shall have effect as though for references to the owner there were substituted references to the person to whom the aircraft has been so demised, let, or hired out.
+(4) Where any aircraft has been bona fide demised, let, or hired out for a period exceeding 14 days to any other person by the owner of the aircraft and no pilot, commander, navigator, or operative member of the crew of the aircraft is in the employment of the owner, this section shall have effect as though for references to the owner there were substituted references to the person to whom the aircraft has been so demised, let, or hired out.

 ### Penalty for dangerous flying

-10\.—(1) Where an aircraft is flown in such a manner as to be the cause of unnecessary danger to any person or property on land or water, the pilot or the person in charge of the aircraft, and also the owner thereof, unless he proves to the satisfaction of the court that the aircraft was so flown without his actual fault or privity, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 5 years or to both.
+10\.—(1) Where an aircraft is flown in such a manner as to be the cause of unnecessary danger to any person or property on land or water, the pilot or the person in charge of the aircraft, and also the owner of the aircraft, unless he proves to the satisfaction of the court that the aircraft was so flown without his actual fault or privity, shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 5 years or to both.

-For the purposes of this section, “owner” in relation to an aircraft includes any person by whom the aircraft is hired at the time of the offence.
+[10/2014]

-[Act 10 of 2014 wef 01/04/2014]
+(2) For the purposes of this section, “owner” in relation to an aircraft includes any person by whom the aircraft is hired at the time of the offence.

-(2) This section shall be in addition to and not in derogation of any provisions made by the Minister under the powers conferred by section 3 or by the Authority under the powers conferred by section 3A.
+(3) This section shall be in addition to and not in derogation of any provisions made by the Minister under the powers conferred by section 3 or by the Authority under the powers conferred by section 3A.

-[Act 10 of 2014 wef 01/04/2014]
+[10/2014]

 ### Wreck and salvage